pritamshejul17/Medfine_HomePage/README.md

 # Medfine_HomePage
-Created home page for Medical consultation firm
+Home page for Medical consultation firm
 Using HTML & CSS

 Here is how it looks